 If you commit these hand rankings to memory, you’ll be able to figure out most hold’em situations.
 But what happens if you and another player have the same type of hand?
 The key is to start from the top.

 If you have a pair of aces and your opponent has a pair of queens, your aces win.
-Similarly, if you have a pair of 3s and your opponent has a pair of 2s, your 3s win.
+Similarly, if you have a pair of threes and your opponent has a pair of twos, your threes win.
 In a two-pair situation, the top pair is the deciding factor.
-For example, king–king–2–2 beats queen–queen–jack–jack.
-When it comes to a full house, the highest three-of-a-kind combination wins the day.
+For example, K–K–2–2 beats Q–Q–J–J. When it comes to a full house, the highest three-of-a-kind combination wins the pot.
 When comparing straight versus straight or flush versus flush, the combination with the highest card comes out on top.
-For example, a straight of 6–7–8–9–10 beats 4–5–6–7–8, while a flush of 2–4–6–7–ace beats 5–7–9–queen–king.
+For example, a straight of 6–7–8–9–10 beats 4–5–6–7–8, while a flush of 2–4–6–7–A (ace-high flush) beats 5–7–9–Q–K (king-high flush).

-Sometimes you’ll find that you and your opponent have exactly the same hand – say, a pair of kings and a pair of 8s.
+Sometimes, you’ll find that you and your opponent have exactly the same hand – say, a pair of kings and a pair of eights.
 To resolve this situation, you need to compare kickers.
-A kicker is a card that doesn’t form part of any combination.
-If you’re holding king–king–8–8–ace, the kicker is the ace.
-If your opponent’s hand is king–king–8–8–5, their kicker is 5 – and you win.
+A kicker is a card that doesn’t form part of any combination but is the highest “other” card.
+If you’re holding K–K–8–8–A, the kicker is the ace.
+If your opponent’s hand has K–K–8–8–5, their kicker is five – and you win.

 Feeling lucky?
 Knowledge is just information until you use it in a real game.
 You don’t need years of experience to play poker like the pros.
-With Borgata Online, you have access to hundreds of online casino games and daily tournaments.
+With Borgata Online, you have access to hundreds of poker cash games, daily tournaments, and online casino games.

 Play poker online with Borgata Online

 Now that you know how poker hand ranking works, why not play live poker online?
 A Borgata Online account gives you access to over 70 daily poker tournaments and games.
-Our live dealer casino online offers a wide variety of live table games with professional dealers.
+In addition, our live dealer casino online offers a wide variety of live table games with professional dealers.
 Register to explore our impressive catalog of games.